ayshahrah/seg/index.md

 ### Relationship

 Software engineering is a broad field that encompasses so many different sub-specializations that inter-relate to many other foundational computing fields, such as computer science, data science, math, and others.
-Therefore, to be a professional software engineer, you need to have a foundational background on software engineering, in general, and its related fields (that what is being taught in software engineering bachelor degree).
+Therefore, to be a professional software engineer, you need to have a foundational background on software engineering, in general, and its related fields (that is being taught in bachelor degree of software engineering).
 However, that is not enough to master a specific software engineering sub-domain (job-related) and you need to get into a software engineering sub-specialization (role-based).

 ![](Slide4.JPG "Principles")